libretime/libretime/docs/manual/preparing-the-server/index.md

       Subdevices: 1/1
       Subdevice #0: subdevice #0

-When using a USB sound card with ALSA, some how-to documents advocate setting the *nrpacks=1* option, but this is not recommended for Airtime because it can increase CPU load significantly.
+When using a USB sound card with ALSA, some how-to documents advocate setting the *nrpacks=1* option, but this is not recommended for Libretime because it can increase CPU load significantly.

 Intel HDA mixer labels
 ----------------------